CharlesNXC/CS240-HW1/README.md

 ## Use of AI

 AI was used to solve some coding issues and errors.
-AI was also used to set-up VS Code properly in order to be able to execute codes.
-(Pillow library) And to create the table on the 'Documents' section on GitHub, so it is well-organized.
+AI was also used to set-up VS Code properly in order to be able to execute code (Pillow library) and to create the table on the 'Documents' section on GitHub, so it is well-organized.

 ## Requirements and Launch